STAFF SERGEANT BRENT NADJADI

 Location: New York

-Days later, SSG Nadjadi woke up at the Landstuhl Regional Medical Center in Landstuhl Germany.
-He didn’t know where he was but was immediately grateful when he realized his friend, comrade and one of four passengers who survived the explosion was beside him.
+Days later, SSG Nadjadi woke up at the Landstuhl Regional Medical Center in Landstuhl, Germany.
+Unsure of where he was, he was set at ease when he saw his friend, one of four passengers in his vehicle, safe beside him.

-After spending three long years at Walter Reed Medical Hospital, Brent retired from the U.S. Army in April of 2013.
-Transitioning from the military was harder that he expected, calling it the most difficult thing he has ever done.
-The sense of service and comradery is inimitable.
-Determined to find his purpose, Brent found his calling through fitness and adaptive sports.
-Brent serves as a player and board member for the USA Patriots “Americas Amputee Softball Team” where they strive to show people that life without limbs is limitless.
+After spending three long years at Walter Reed Medical Hospital, Brent retired from the U.S. Army in April 2013 — proving to be the most difficult thing he’s ever done.
+Determined to find a new purpose in life, Brent found a love of fitness and adaptive sports — which motivated him to be a player and board member of the USA Patriots “America’s Amputee Softball Team.”

 MESSAGES FROM SUPPORTERS

 - Janon June 11, 2022, 8:04 pmThank you for your sacrifice.
 May God comfort and bless you in your amazing home.

 - Tricia Mummaon June 28, 2021, 4:31 pmThank you so much for your service!
 Congratulations on your new home!
 So well deserved!!

 - Scott & Anne Wiseon May 10, 2021, 6:06 pmBrent: Thank you for your amazing sacrifice to our country.
 We are so blessed to know you and so honored to be your friend.
 Congratulations on being selected for this home.
 You are awesome!